How to Develop an eCommerce Website

-- Knives — friendly note as a reminder to be careful and not to cut themselves.
+- Knives — a friendly note as a reminder to be careful and not to cut oneself.

 - Furniture — advice on where to place the item in addition to the minimalistic and practical design of the instruction inside the packaging.

-Generally, try to place everything carefully, so that it’ll look pleasant, put a note with warm wishes or anything that shows your care, and exceed customers’ expectations by giving more than they’re told they will.
+Generally, try to place everything carefully, so that it looks pleasant, and consider placing a note with warm wishes or anything that shows your care, and exceed customers’ expectations by giving more than you promised.

-Of course, it’s not an obligation and most likely safe and reliable packaging will be enough.
-It’s just the way to stand out and bring additional value.
+Of course, all of these things are not obligatory and most likely, safe and reliable packaging should be enough.
+It’s just a possible way to stand out and bring additional value.

 Quite a popular option nowadays is poly mailers.
 They’re lightweight, relatively cheap, and don’t take up a lot of space which will positively affect your shipping costs.

-However, poly mailers are not suitable for anything fragile since they don’t have strong protection.
+However, poly mailers are not suitable for anything fragile since they don’t have too strong of a protection.